OCamlPro/wxOCaml/README.md

 The WxWidgets module defines some useful helper functions that can be used to make the code less verbose.
 In particular, it defines a WxSizerFlags module that can be used to translate WxSizerFlags classes.

+## TODO

+* Translate more examples from WxWidgets
+* Bind more classes !
+* Bind more methods per class !
+* Generate OCaml stubs to call superclass methods (useful when overloading virtual methods from OCaml)